DVEC95/Daguerro-Books/README.md

 # Book Shop

-A stocktaking application with CRUD methodologies, designed for use with data related to books.
+A stocktaking application with CRUD methodologies and RESTful routes, designed for use with data related to books.

 ## How to Run